Port Adelaide Football Club: Early years (1870–1901)

 As the 1890s continued, Australia was affected by a severe depression that forced many players to move interstate to find work.
 This exodus translated into poor on-field results for the club.
-By 1896, the club was in crisis and finished last, causing the club's committee to meet with the aim of revitalising the club.
-The revitalisation had immediate results, helping Port Adelaide win a third premiership in 1897, one of only four occurrences since 1877 where a team won a premiership after finishing last the previous year.
+By 1896, the club had finished last on-field, with the season being described as "the worst in the record of football in South Australia" during a club meeting.
+The following year, Port Adelaide rebounded to win their third premiership, with significant credit for the achievement given to club secretary Henry Hills.
 Stan Malin won Port Adelaide's first Magarey Medal in 1899.

 During the 19th century, the club had nicknames including the Cockledivers, the Seaside Men, the Seasiders and the Magentas.
-In 1900, Port finished bottom in the six-team competition, which it has not done in any senior league until 2024.
+In 1900, Port finished bottom in the six-team competition, which it would not do again in any professional league until 2024.